Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 33 - PostgreSQL/33.01 - Introduction to Postgres/README.md

 pgAdmin allows us to view, organize, and query our data through a user-friendly interface rather than command-line operations, vastly simplifying our workflow.

 The next lesson will provide instructions on how to download and install these software packages on your computer system.

+## Key Takeaways

+- Postgres is a widely used, advanced open-source relational database management system.
+- It is free to use and supported by a large community, making it ideal for career opportunities.
+- Postgres integrates with Node.js backend using the `pg` package to manage database connections and queries.
+- Installing Postgres server and pgAdmin UI simplifies local database management and interaction.